Rothwell and Milbourne's Garage

 Eventually in March 1989 it was decided to place Rothwell and Milbourne into voluntary liquidation and the business closed in 1990.
 It was the end of an era.

-When the garage closed the premises on the Worcester Road became an Exhaust, Tyres and Battery depot, since tastefully converted into a shop (see photo below), and the service centre in Newtown Road was acquired by Brooklyn Motors; after Brooklyn went bust, in the financial crisis of 2008, Hills Ford took over the Newtown Road premises.
+When the garage closed the premises on the Worcester Road became an Exhaust, Tyres and Battery depot, since tastefully converted into a shop (see photo below), and the service centre in Newtown Road was acquired by Brooklyn Motors; when Brooklyn ceased trading after the financial crisis of 2008, Hills Ford took over the Newtown Road premises.

 Site of the Central Garage on the Worcester Road